IslamKhSh/CardSlider/README.md

 2- Can resize (scale) and change opacity of the pages to make focused page larger and more focused in height as shown in GIF.

+3- Can make pages auto swiped after specific time.

-3- Full customize the appearance of the the CardView and ViewPager.
+4- Full customize the appearance of the the CardView and ViewPager.

-4- Add indicator and full customize it easily.
+5- Add indicator and full customize it easily.

-5- Infinite indicators like those in the Instagram app.
+6- Infinite indicators like those in the Instagram app.

-6- RTL Support.
+7- RTL Support.

 ## Add to project